-Top 10 Best No Wipe Gel Top Coats of 2017
+Top 10 Best No Wipe Gel Top Coats of 2018

 Find more Belen Gel Polish No Clean Top Coat information and reviews here.

-10. Azure Beauty Matte Top Coat
+10. Azure Beauty No Wipe Top & Base Coat

-If you’re looking for just a matte no wipe top coat, check out this one from Azure Beauty.
-It’s affordable, has a great formula, and cures to a smooth, velvety matte with zero residue.
-This matte top coat claims to be non toxic and uses natural resins and gum rubber to create its long lasting seal over your gel polish.
-It has average to long cure times at one minute under LED and two to three minutes under UV bulbs.
+This Azure Beauty package of top coat and base coat is affordable, has a great formula, and cures to a smooth glossy shine with no tacky residue.
+The base has average to long cure times at one minute under LED and two to three minutes under UV bulbs and the top coat may take a tiny bit longer.
 It isn’t the most self-leveling of all the top coats so try to be mindful of your brushstrokes, but as long as you’re not digging into your nails with the brush you should be fine.
-You get eight milliliters in this bottle, which isn’t a lot, but will still last you a good while.
-Matte can be so much fun to play with and if you’re getting into nail art, this is a good choice for a no wipe matte top coat.
+They’re full-sized gel bottles so should last you a good while.
+Azure gel uses a natural resin and claims to be non-toxic, so if the smell normally bothers you, this might be a top coat to try.

-Buy the Azure Beauty Matte Top Coat here.
+Buy the Azure Beauty No Wipe Top & Base Coat here.

 Pros: